 In May 2018, the General Data Protection Regulation (GDPR) went into force.
 This European Union regulation aims to protect the privacy of EU citizens.
 And it affects not only Europe-based companies but all companies processing and holding the personal data of those residing in the EU.
 In essence, GDPR imposes new data regulations on modern technologies.
 But the regulation’s severe limitations are a real game-changer for AI and machine learning development.
-Let’s take a look at what challenges have arisen for the development of artificial intelligence in Europe with GDPR.
+Let’s take a look at what challenges have arisen for the development of artificial intelligence in Europe with GDPR and machine learning.

 In this article, you’ll read about:

 - The main challenges which arise due to GDPR and machine learning limitations

 How does the GDPR impact AI and machine learning?

 Why does the GDPR and artificial intelligence are so tightly connected?
 This regulation touches the two main aspects of machine learning (ML).
 First, it enhances data security as AI and data privacy always come together.
 It poses strict obligations on companies that collect and process any personal data.
 Machine learning and artificial intelligence software development is closely connected with big data.
 Most AI-based systems require large volumes of information to train and learn from.
 Usually, personal data is among these training datasets.
 Which means that the GDPR impact on AI and machine learning development is inevitable.

 Second, the regulation explicitly addresses “automated individual decision-making” and profiling.
 According to Article 22, a person has a right not to be subject to either if they produce legal effects concerning him or her.
 Automated individual decision-making here covers an AI’s decisions made without any human intervention.
 Profiling means the automated processing of personal data to evaluate certain things about the data subject.
 For instance, an AI system might analyze a user’s credit card history to identify the user’s spending patterns.